Lisa St Aubin de Terán

 Lisa St Aubin de Terán (born 2 October 1953) is an English novelist, writer of autobiographical fictions, and memoirist.
 Her father was the Guyanese writer and academic Jan Carew.

 Life and career

-Lisa St Aubin de Terán was born in 1953 to Joan Mary Murray, (nee St Aubin) and Jan Rynveld Carew and brought up in Clapham in South London.
+Lisa St Aubin de Terán was born in 1953 to Joan Mary Murray (née St Aubin) and Jan Rynveld Carew and was brought up in Clapham in south London.
 She attended James Allen's Girls' School.
-Her memoir, Hacienda (1998), describes how she fell into a whirlwind first marriage at the age of 16 to an exiled Venezuelan aristocrat and bank robber, Jaime Terán, and lived for seven years at a remote farm in the Andean region of Venezuela.
-She fled both the marriage and Venezuela after he suggested she and their infant daughter join him in a suicide pact.
+Her memoir Hacienda (1998) describes how she fell into a whirlwind first marriage at the age of 16 to an exiled Venezuelan aristocrat and bank robber, Jaime Terán, and lived for seven years at a remote farm in the Andean region of Venezuela.
+She fled both the marriage and Venezuela when he suggested that she and their infant daughter should join him in a suicide pact.